itsBen/sbs-project/client/customerApp/README.md

 * `Screens`: Orchestrate several `Components` and provide them with `props`
 * `Components`: Dump components which shouldn't have any state

+### Misc

+Errorlogs: All errors will be send automatically to Bugsnag.

 ### Tests

 ```sh